Yipara logoYipara

 +

 A healthy cat tongue is pink to salmon pink, moist, with tiny rough papillae (the structures that make tongues feel like sandpaper).
-Unhealthy tongue signs: (1) Pale / white tongue — anemia, shock, severe blood loss (same emergency significance as pale gums).
-(2) Blue / purple tongue — hypoxia (feline asthma attack, heart failure, choking).
-(3) Yellow tongue — jaundice (liver disease, red blood cell destruction).
-(4) Bright red / inflamed tongue — stomatitis, severe dental disease, caustic substance exposure.
-(5) Black spots — usually benign lentigo, stable over time.
-(6) Ulcers or sores on tongue — often due to viral infection (herpes, calici), kidney disease uremic ulcers, or caustic ingestion.
+Unhealthy tongue signs: (1) Pale / white tongue — low red blood cells, shock, severe blood loss (same emergency significance as pale gums).
+(2) Blue / purple tongue — oxygen issues (cat breathing concerns attack, heart failure, choking).
+(3) Yellow tongue — yellow-tinted gums (liver concerns, red blood cell destruction).
+(4) Bright red / inflamed tongue — severe oral inflammation, severe dental concerns, caustic substance exposure.
+(5) Black spots — usually stable pigmentation, stable over time.
+(6) Ulcers or sores on tongue — often due to viral infection (herpes, calici), kidney concerns uremic ulcers, or caustic ingestion.
 (7) Dry, sticky tongue — dehydration.
 (8) White coating — thrush (rare in cats), severe illness.
 Cat tongue color is often EASIER to read than gum color, since cats tend to have less gum pigmentation than you'd expect.
 If the gums are heavily pigmented and hard to assess, the tongue is your next-best triage target.

 What color should a cat's tongue be?